-Michael’s recent successes include representing the petitioners in Shapiro v.
+Michael’s recent Supreme Court successes include representing the petitioners in Shapiro v.
 McManus, 136 S. Ct.
-450 (2015), a redistricting case in which Michael’s briefing and argument resulted in a unanimous victory; the petitioner in France v.
+450 (2015), a congressional redistricting case in which Michael’s briefing and argument resulted in a unanimous victory; and the petitioner in France v.
 United States, 136 S. Ct.
-583 (2015), a white collar criminal case in which Michael’s briefing persuaded the Solicitor General to confess error; and the petitioner in Georgia-Pacific West, Inc. v.
-Northwest Environmental Defense Center, 133 S. Ct.
-1326 (2013), a Clean Water Act case in which the Court upheld a long-standing regulation concerning forest road runoff.
-Michael also obtained interlocutory appellate review and reversal of the denial of United’s motion to dismiss in the antitrust case, DPWN Holdings v.
+583 (2015), a white collar criminal case in which Michael’s briefing persuaded the Solicitor General to confess error.
+In the courts of appeals, Michael recently obtained interlocutory appellate review and reversal of the denial of United’s motion to dismiss in the antitrust case, DPWN Holdings v.
 United Airlines, 747 F.3d 145 (2d Cir.
-2014); and interlocutory appellate review and reversal of the denial of Siemens Corporation’s motion for summary judgment in the “hyper complicated” ERISA case, Shaver v.
-Siemens Corp., 670 F. 3d 462 (3d Cir.
-2012).
+2014); and a 9-6 reversal for his institutional civil rights clients in Poventud v.
+City of New York, 750 F.3d 121 (2d Cir.
+2014) (en banc), a case that generated six separate opinions.

 Michael co-directs the Yale Law School Supreme Court Clinic, which regularly represents civil rights, immigrant, and criminal defense litigants before the Supreme Court.
 The Yale clinic is one of the oldest and most successful Supreme Court clinics in the country.
 Michael is also a regular participant in the Georgetown Supreme Court Institute.

 A summa cum laude graduate of Princeton University, Michael received his JD from Yale Law School, where he served as Editor of The Yale Law Journal and Executive Editor of the Yale Law and Policy Review.
 Following law school, Michael clerked for Judge Michael Daly Hawkins on the US Court of Appeals for the Ninth Circuit.